Emmanuel Rivera Player Props: Diamondbacks vs. Giants

 Emmanuel Rivera At The Plate

-- Rivera has nine doubles, a home run and six walks while batting .316.
+- Rivera has nine doubles, a home run and six walks while hitting .316.

 - He has gone deep in one of 40 games, and in 0.7% of his plate appearances.